 - Most deaths on major roads happen in the autumn and involve young Barn Owls in post-fledging dispersal.

-- Some people think that the high numbers of young Barn Owls dying on major roads is not important, because so many young die anyway (i.e. even if they hadn’t been killed on a road they probably would have died some other way).
-This is not true.
+- It is not true – as some people think – that because so many young Barn Owls die anyway, the high numbers of young killed on major roads is unimportant (i.e. even if they hadn’t been killed on a road, they would have died some other way).

 - See photos of unscreened major roads – the worst places for Barn Owl road deaths.